-- 118. East Renfrewshire Council and its community planning partners have an outcome focussed approach to strategic planning.
-East Renfrewshire's Community Plan covers our 5 overarching strategic outcomes:- - Early Years & Vulnerable Young People All children in East Renfrewshire experience a stable and secure childhood and succeed. - Learning, Life and Work East Renfrewshire residents are healthy and active and have the skills for learning, life and work - Environment & Economy East Renfrewshire is a thriving, attractive and sustainable place for residents and businesses - Safer, Supportive Communities- East Renfrewshire residents are safe and live in supportive communities - Older People & People with Long Term Conditions Older people and people with long term conditions in East Renfrewshire are valued; their voices are heard and they enjoy full and positive lives. - Fairer East Ren, our Local Outcomes Improvement Plan, is part of our Community Plan which is focused on tackling inequality and closing the gap between communities of place and interest.
+102. East Renfrewshire Council and its community planning partners have an outcome focussed approach to strategic planning.
+East Renfrewshire's Community Plan covers our 5 overarching strategic outcomes:-

+- Early Years & Vulnerable Young People All children in East Renfrewshire experience a stable and secure childhood and succeed. - Learning, Life and Work- East Renfrewshire residents are healthy and active and have the skills for learning, life and work - Environment & Economy East Renfrewshire is a thriving, attractive and sustainable place for residents and businesses - Safer, Supportive Communities- East Renfrewshire residents are safe and live in supportive communities - Older People & People with Long Term Conditions Older people and people with long term conditions in East Renfrewshire are valued; their voices are heard and they enjoy full and positive lives. - Fairer East Ren, our Local Outcomes Improvement Plan, is part of our Community Plan which is focused on tackling inequality and closing the gap between communities of place and interest.
 Fairer East Ren is the main way our Community Planning partners work together to reduce the embedded inequalities in East Renfrewshire, many of which have widened as a result of the COVID pandemic.
-The Council commissioned research on the impact of the pandemic which was published in early 2022 that allowed a refocussing of work to meet the needs of those most affected by the pandemic.
-The main challenge currently faced by residents is the cost of living crisis.
-The Council is co-ordinating a partnership response to the crisis through regular operational meetings.
-The research and new data emerging from the cost of living crisis will continue to shape the Fairer East Ren plan.
+Formal partnership meetings have been reduced as we have focussed on supporting partnership action to co-deliver our humanitarian response and focus on the big challenges around employment/the economy and on wellbeing.
+Fairer East Ren will be updated and revised as we transition from response to recovery to take account of the changing nature of inequalities in East Renfrewshire informed by local community engagement and research. - Our Local Child Poverty Action Report, which we are required to publish annually has been developed as a partnership plan, and was published in 2021.
+This is linked to Fairer East Ren and focuses resources on taking action to increase income from employment and benefits and reduce the costs of living for families - all three objectives are more pressing given the pandemic impacts on low income families and those experiencing job loss or reduced hours. - Four Locality Planning areas have been identified in East Renfrewshire.
+These communities experience poorer outcomes than other areas across the authority.
+Progress on this has been impacted by the COVID-19 Pandemic with groups unable to meet as they normally would and challenges relating to digital access and confidence limiting capacity for virtual engagement.
+The focus during the pandemic has been on ensuring community awareness of, and involvement in, the authority wide humanitarian support efforts and to provide digital devices with free connectivity and support to local community members and households who were unable to access online opportunities.
+As local community activity begins to recover, community members from these localities are being supported to coproduce and take ownership of their own locality plans in partnership with council services and other agencies.